2014 Crimean status referendum: Background

 Linguistic map of Ukraine according to the 2001 census, with Russian (in red) dominant in Crimea.

-Distribution of ethnicities in the Autonomous Republic of Crimea (which doesn't include Sevastopol) according to the 2001 census.
+Distribution of ethnicities in the Autonomous Republic of Crimea (which does not include Sevastopol) according to the 2001 census.
 Ethnic Russians comprise a majority at 58%.

 According to the 2001 Ukrainian population census, 58.3% of the population of the Autonomous Republic of Crimea are ethnic Russians, 24.3% are ethnic Ukrainians and 12% are Crimean Tatars.
 In Sevastopol, 71.6% are ethnic Russians and 22.4% are ethnic Ukrainians.
 77% of Crimea's and 94% of Sevastopol's population are native speakers of Russian.

 Crimea and Sevastopol are neighboring subdivisions of Ukraine located in the Crimean peninsula, a region with a long and complex history.
 Demographically, the region is currently populated by Russian-speaking majorities but with such demographics undergoing dramatic changes for the past 200 years, due in part to the deportation of the Crimean Tatars in 1944.
 Following the Tatar deportation, large numbers of ethnic Russians and ethnic Ukrainians settled in the region.